 When it comes to the safety of your children, you can never be too cautious.
-Putting babyproofing measures in place in your phone, always keeping a watchful eye on your little one while they’re playing, staying up to date in life-saving skills like CPR, and researching the best child safety items like car seats can all help to give parents some peace of mind.
+Putting babyproofing measures in place in your home, always keeping a watchful eye on your little one while they’re playing, staying up to date on life-saving skills like CPR, and researching the best child safety items like infant car seats can all help to give parents some peace of mind.
 One thing that some parents have begun using in their homes to ensure the safety of their child is the nanny cam.

 With livestream capabilities and motion detection sensors that alert users as soon as movement occurs, nanny cams also give users the ability to keep an eye on their home and their belongings when away for an extended period.

 For more on our top nanny cams, check out our comparison below.

 1. YI Home Security Camera

 With enhanced night vision, baby crying detection, and motion detection features, the YI Home Security Camera doubles as a nanny cam and baby monitor.
 The YI boasts full 1080p HD live feeds for up to four cameras, making this a great option for parents with multiple children or users who want cameras throughout the home.